chill117/passport-lnurl-auth/README.md

 If you don't have access to your own VPS, [ngrok](https://ngrok.com/) is another possible solution.
 Follow the installation instructions on the project's website before continuing here.
 Once you have ngrok installed, you can continue with the instructions here.

-To create an HTTP tunnel to the toolbox's LNURL server:
+To create an HTTP tunnel:
 ```bash
 ngrok http -region eu 3000
 ```